anjumArnab/Todo-App/README.md

 # To-Do List App

 This is a simple To-Do List app built using Flutter and SQLite.
 It allows users to create, update, and mark notes as completed.
-The app uses `sqflite` for local database storage and provides an interactive user interface.
+The app uses `hive` for local database storage and provides an interactive user interface.

 ## Features
 - Add new notes